rosshadden/thesis/00-cover.md

 #### titlepage

-> A Socket-based Approach to Sending Dynamic Data

 > A thesis submitted to the
 > Division of Graduate Studies and Research of the University of Cincinnati